openhab/openhab-addons/bundles/org.openhab.binding.energidataservice/README.md

 | duration           | `Duration`                  | The duration to fit within the timeslot                |
 | power              | `QuantityType<Power>`       | Linear power consumption                               |

-This action is identical the the variant above, but with a known linear power consumption.
+This action is identical to the variant above, but with a known linear power consumption.
 As a result the price is also included in the result.

 Example: